Regular $K_3$-regular graphs: Establishing bounds

 \subsection{Non-trivial bounds on the parameters}

 The following two statements provide some non-trivial restrictions on the parameters $(r_2, r_3)$ for which there exists a regular $K_{3}$-regular graph.
+It is worth noting that \cite[Proposition~14]{CaroMifsud2025} states the non-existence of graphs with parameters $(5, 7), (5, 8)$ and $(6, 11)$ by looking specifically at their inner structure.
+Our next results vastly generalise this fact.
 The next proposition is proved by virtue of combining the three lemmas from the previous subsection.

 \begin{proposition} There are no graphs with parameters $(r_2, r_3)$ such that for $r_2 > 4$ and $0 < c < \frac{r_2 - 2}{2}$. \end{proposition} \begin{proof} Suppose that $G$ is a regular $K_3$-regular graph with $r_3 ={r_2 - 1 \choose 2}+c$.
 Fix an arbitrary edge $e \in E(G)$ and put $k = K_3 \deg(e)$.
 By virtue of Lemma~\ref{K3_edge_upper_bound}, we have $k\leq r_2-1$.
 Moreover, Lemma~\ref{K3_edge_lower_bound} yields Solving the quadratic inequality in $k$, we obtain or Since $k \geq 0$, the latter case is impossible and, therefore, $k \in \{r_2 - 2, r_2 - 1\}$.